As an employee, your job dictates your life.

 7. Be Realistic

-I am not arguing for forgoing pleasure.
-I’m a lifestyle entrepreneur myself, after all.
-But you need to understand that in order to make real money, you need to hustle, especially during the early stages of your business.
-If you think that’s compatible with going surfing every day, hanging out at the beach bar at night, and hooking up twice a week, think again.
+But if you want to make money, you need to hustle, especially during the early stages of your business.
+If you think that’s compatible with getting drunk at the beach bar every night, think again.

 8. Find Support

-That is for two reasons:
+That is for two reasons — accountability and community.

 This fundamentally changes once you become a lifestyle entrepreneur.